Lachlan Murdoch: News Corp executive (1995–2005)

-Encouraged to invest in One.Tel by his friend Australian businessman James Packer, the son of television network owner Kerry Packer, Murdoch was extensively criticized for encouraging News Corporation's multi-hundred million-dollar investment in the start-up telecommunications company.
+Encouraged to invest in One.Tel by his friend Australian businessman James Packer, the son of television network owner Kerry Packer, Murdoch was extensively criticised for encouraging News Corporation's multi-hundred million-dollar investment in the start-up telecommunications company in the late 1990s.
 In April 2014, Murdoch and Packer agreed to an A$40 million settlement over the failure of One.Tel.
 The settlement was approved by the Supreme Court of New South Wales on 17 April 2014, with A$14.93 million to be paid by the Packer family's Consolidated Press Holdings, A$11.77 million to be paid by Packer's Crown Resorts and A$13.3 million to be paid by News Corp.
+During this time, Murdoch and his wife lived near his father in New York, and socialised with glamorous people, including expats Baz Luhrmann and Nicole Kidman.

 Murdoch led an initial $10.75 million investment, of which only $2.25 million was in cash, in REA Group, and subsequently championed the retention of the investment over the objections of those who wished to sell it.
-The company later emerged as Australia's market leader in online real estate advertising, and in 2014 was assessed as worth more than $3.6 billion to News Corp.
-With a personal interest in Australian rugby league, on 30 March 1995 Murdoch was at the first Super League meeting in the Atanaskovic Hartnell offices in Sydney.
-He and former Brisbane Broncos chief John Ribot signed up leading Canterbury-Bankstown Bulldogs players on documents which were not legally effective.
-Murdoch was the Broncos' number one ticket holder.
-For the year 2001, Murdoch earned a salary of 2.59 million.
-In June 2005, Murdoch received the Press & Outdoor Advertising "media person of the year" award in Cannes.
-Murdoch is one of the founding patrons (along with Anthony Pratt, Peter Lowy and Lisa Fox) of an organisation called "Advance", formerly known as the Young Australian Professionals in America.
+The company later emerged as Australia's market leader in online real estate advertising, known as Realestate.com.au, and in 2014 was assessed as worth more than $3.6 billion to News Corp.

+For the year 2001, Murdoch earned a salary of A$2.59 million.
+During his time at News Corp, Murdoch had oversight of HarperCollins and the company's lines of business in Australia, including REA.
+He also served on the board of Foxtel and as chairman of Fox Television stations, and was the publisher of the New York Post.
+While at the New York Post, its circulation grew by over 40 per cent.

-In July 2005, the 33-year-old Murdoch abruptly resigned as an executive at the News Corp.
-The unexplained departure apparently dashed News Corp.
-Chief executive Rupert Murdoch's hopes that his son would one day take over as CEO of the global media empire, which then included the Twentieth Century Fox movie studio, now a subsidiary of Disney Studios; and includes the Fox television network, several satellite broadcasters, and newspapers in Britain, Australia, and the United States.
+In July 2005, the 33-year-old Murdoch abruptly resigned as an executive at the News Corp after a clash with then Fox News head Roger Ailes, with whom his father had sided, and returned to Australia with his wife and son.
+At the time, aged 34, he was the third most powerful executive in the company.
+The media empire then included the Twentieth Century Fox movie studio, and included the Fox television network, several satellite broadcasters, and newspapers in the UK, US, and Australia.
 Roger Ailes, the chairman of Fox News Channel, was named chairman of News Corp's group of television stations to succeed Murdoch junior.
 Media speculated that his brother, James Murdoch, then chief executive of UK satellite TV company BSkyB, may succeed Rupert Murdoch.
-During his time as an executive at News Corp, Murdoch was the deputy chief operating officer of News Corporation, now 21st Century Fox.
-He had oversight of HarperCollins and the company's lines of business in Australia, including REA.
-He also served on the board of Foxtel and as chairman of Fox Television stations and was the publisher of the New York Post.
-He was appointed to the News Corp board in 1996.